zoxpx/pxdocs/content/cloud-references/auto-disk-provisioning/aws/_index.md

 ## Multi Zone Availability

-Since Portworx is a replicated storage solution, we recommend using multiple availability zones when creating your EC2 based cluster.
+Since Portworx is a replicated storage solution, {{<companyName>}} recommends using multiple availability zones when creating your EC2 based cluster.
 Follow this site for more information on geographical availability of your instances: [here](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/Concepts.RegionsAndAvailabilityZones.html)